 Worship and Preaching Essentials

 This foundational unit is an introduction to the theology and practice of public ministry in a local church setting.
-It will assist students in the development of skills and conceptual understanding that will support the development of effective worship leading and biblical communication.
+It will assist students in the development of skills and conceptual understanding that will support the development of effective worship leading and preaching.

 Eva Burrows College delivers higher education awards as a college of the University of Divinity.
 Visit the Higher Education Enrolment page to learn more about the steps you need to take to commence the enrolment process, or for more information, email firstname.lastname@example.org

 Upon successful completion of this unit, it is expected that students will be able to:

 - Identify key components of a worship service and the relationship of these components to the overall structure.

 - Develop and articulate a theology of worship and preaching.

 - Prepare and deliver an effective sermon.

 Major Dr Laithe Greenaway has been a Salvation Army officer for 17 years and is currently serving as a Corps Officer of the Bundamba Corps, Qld.
 Laithe has been involved in the one-on-one coaching of preaching and teaching of preaching since 2013.
 In 2016, Laithe was awarded a Beeson International Scholarship into the Preaching and Leadership Doctor of Ministry program at Asbury Theological Seminary.
 He has written a research paper entitled: Divine Humility and its Implications for Prayer.